 Smart Strategies with Google Ads

-Pay-per-click advertising – this is how you could’ve described Google contextual advertising described 5 years ago.
+Pay-per-click advertising – this is how you could’ve described Google PPC advertising described 5 years ago.
 The system’s algorithms are continuously being improved as they learn more about their clients and their customers, analyze huge volumes of data, and allow you to create advertising that is effective for businesses.

 The bidding strategy is the setting that determines how you pay and what you pay for.
 When creating the first advertising campaign, the system offers to choose the strategy for you.